PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-05 17:58:28
+Last updated: 2024-04-05 17:59:02
-Random Quote: If you love something, you can never let it go.
-Not even for a second.
-Or it's gone forever. - Ted Mosby
+Random Quote: The Universe is Random.
+Not Inevitable.
+It's simple Chaos. - Walter White